xorgxx/doctrine-encryptor-bundle/readme.md

   * php bin/console neox:encryptor:wasaaaa

- **Say hello to new command** `neox:encryptor:switch` this will process switch to new encryptor: ex: halite to openSSLSym
+ **Say hello to new command** `php bin/console neox:encryptor:switch` this will process switch to new encryptor: ex: halite to openSSLSym

 ####  Process automatique will do this : ex: halite to openSSLSym

 * Decrypt all with the current encryptor halite
 * Modify in doctrine_encryptor.yaml |-> encryptor_system: halite >>> openSSLSym
 * Clear the cache
-* Then you can encrypt by using `neox:encryptor:wasaaaa` as normally.
+* Then you can encrypt by using `php bin/console neox:encryptor:wasaaaa` as normally.

 ## <a href="https://www.google.com/search?client=firefox-b-d&q=wasaaa" target="_blank"> !! ???
 WASAAAA ? 😉</a>